-By examining the resistance results to four anti-TB drugs - isoniazid, RIF, ethambutol and streptomycin - this study identified a drug resistance rate of 44.04% among the 688 isolates.
+By examining the resistance results to four anti-TB drugs - isoniazid, RIF, ethambutol and streptomycin - this study identified a drug resistance rate of 44.04% among the 688 patients with TB isolates.
 Fifteen combinations of drug resistance were observed among these four drugs, with each combination exhibiting resistance.
-The ranking of monodrug resistance was as follows: ethambutol (8.14%), isoniazid (5.67%), RIF (5.52%), and streptomycin (1.45%).
-Among the multidrug resistance patterns, the highest resistance rates were observed for isoniazid + RIF + streptomycin and isoniazid + RIF + ethambutol + streptomycin, each at 4.51% (see Table 1).
+The ranking of monoresistance was as follows: ethambutol (8.14%), isoniazid (5.67%), RIF (5.52%), and streptomycin (1.45%).
+Among the combinations of multidrug resistance, the highest resistance rates were observed for isoniazid + RIF + streptomycin and isoniazid + RIF + ethambutol + streptomycin, each at 4.51% (see Table 1).